 If you notice uneven swaying and notice that the trailer is moving frequently and quite readily on one side compared to the other, then you should make sure that the screw on that side is adjusted a quarter turn.

-If you have to tow in icy condition, then you need to remove the anti-sway bars.
+If you have to tow in icy conditions, then you need to remove the anti-sway bars.
 The same case applies when you are driving in heavy rain.
 You should carry out the adjustment process each time you reinstall the sway bars.

 The History Of The Anti-Sway Bar

 Anti-sway bars are usually a part of the car’s suspension and they make sure that the body of your vehicle does not roll when you are cornering fast or when there are irregularities on the road.
 The right and left wheels are connected together using lever arms that are then linked to the torsion spring.
 A sway bar usually increases the stiffness of the suspension roll.
-The anti-sway bars have been in use since the ’50s.

 Conclusion